 Take a quick dip in this harbour's shallow, sheltered waters.
 Spread out along the site's sandy beach and scan the horizon for the area's many islands.

 - Rock cairns.

-- Cobble stone beaches.
+- Cobble stone beaches, coastal hiking.

-- Coastal hiking.

-- Decision: Head inland or take the coastal detour.
+- Decision: Head inland or take the coastal detour to Fish Harbour.